kellabyte/holocron/README.md

 Since Holocron stores everything in object storage that can be geo-replicated a node truly becomes virtual.
 In the future replacing a node does not require bootstrapping a new node.
 Simply pointing the new compute at the crashed nodes S3 `bucket+prefix` will allow it to resume immediately.

+Holocron is inspired by a [blog post by Gunnar Morling](https://www.morling.dev/blog/leader-election-with-s3-conditional-writes/) discussing how distributed locks and leader elections are now possible in Amazon AWS S3 using conditional writes and the [ If-None-Match header](https://docs.aws.amazon.com/AmazonS3/latest/userguide/conditional-requests.html#conditional-writes) support recently added to S3.

 # Compiling
 ```
 make